joncloud/got/README.md

 ### _G3.EXE

-This program is contains all of the code to play the first episode - Part II: Lookin' for Loki.
+This program is contains all of the code to play the first episode - Part III: Lookin' for Loki.

 ### GOTRES.DAT